 Hours: 6 a.m. — 11 p.m.

-Amenities: The Turkish Airlines lounge at Washington Dulles is hands down one of the best Priority Pass lounges within the US, between an elegant and upscale design, an appetizing buffet with plenty of hot and cold options, and model airplanes sprinkled throughout the lounge to enhance the decoration.
+Amenities: The Turkish Airlines lounge at Washington Dulles is hands down one of the best Priority Pass lounges in the U.S. It boasts an elegant and upscale design, an appetising buffet with plenty of hot and cold options, and model aeroplanes sprinkled throughout the lounge to enhance the decor.
 The best part, though, is the giant floor-to-ceiling windows that face out over the international concourse at Dulles, giving plane spotters plenty of live entertainment to keep them occupied.
 Check out TPG’s full review of the lounge.

 Location: Airside in terminal 1 & 2 at SIN

-Amenities: Singapore Changi Airport offers an incredible 11 Priority Pass lounges to choose from, but it’s also home to the SATS Premier Lounge (with one location in terminal 1 and another in terminal 2), which has been voted the best Priority Pass lounge in Asia.
-TPG Senior Points & Miles Writer JT Genter checked it out before boarding the world’s longest flight from Singapore (SIN) to Newark (EWR), and found that it was indeed one of the best Priority Pass lounges around — including an excellent hot food buffet, speedy Wi-Fi, surprisingly good massage chairs and spotless showers.
+Amenities: Singapore Changi Airport offers an astounding eight Priority Pass lounges to choose from, but it’s also home to the SATS Premier Lounge (with one location in terminal 1 and another in terminal 2), which has been voted the best Priority Pass lounge in Asia.
+A TPG staffer checked it out before boarding the world’s longest flight from Singapore (SIN) to Newark (EWR) and found that it was indeed one of the best Priority Pass lounges around — including an excellent hot food buffet, speedy Wi-Fi, surprisingly good massage chairs and spotless showers.

 Hours: 5 a.m. — 11 p.m.

-Amenities: Although Nadi airport historically hasn’t been known for its lounge offerings, Fiji Airways’ somewhat new flagship lounge is a great option.
-Guests will enjoy chef-inspired menus, baristas, spa (charges apply), nanny service and the exclusive ‘Fiji Bean Cart’.
+Amenities: Although Nadi airport hasn’t historically been known for its lounge offerings, Fiji Airways’ flagship lounge is a great option.
+Guests will enjoy chef-inspired menus, baristas, spa (charges apply), nanny service and the exclusive ‘Fiji Bean Cart.’
 A locally inspired design, including a live greenery wall and constellation lighting representing the Fijian summer and winter skies, will help stretch your vacation out until the last possible minute.

 Although most people don’t plan on staying at an airport overnight, delays/cancellations happen and plans sometimes change.
-Additionally, if you’re a budget traveler, you might not be willing to shell out the high cost for an airport hotel room for such a short stay.
+Additionally, if you’re a budget traveller, you might not be willing to pay the high cost of an airport hotel room for such a short stay.
 As you can see above, many of the best Priority Pass lounges do close at night, but fortunately, there still are many that stay open 24 hours a day, seven days a week.

-In the US, the only options open and accessible to Priority Pass members around the clock are Sleepbox and Minute Suites.
-These are essentially private rooms designed for napping and working and can be found inside terminals at airports such as Atlanta (ATL), Dallas/Fort Worth (DFW) and Philadelphia (PHL).
+In the U.S., the only options open and accessible to Priority Pass members around the clock are Sleepbox and Minute Suites.
+These are essentially private rooms designed for napping and working and can be found inside terminals at airports such as Atlanta (ATL), Baltimore (BWI), Charlotte (CLT), Dallas/Fort Worth (DFW) and Philadelphia (PHL).

 However, you’ll find a plethora of traditional lounges open around the clock elsewhere around the world.
 For instance, major airports like Mexico City (MEX), Madrid (MAD), Paris (CDG), Cairo (CAI), Dubai (DXB), Hong Kong (HKG) and Singapore (SIN) all have terrific 24-hour Priority Pass lounges.

-A Priority Pass Select membership is included with The Platinum Card from American Express UK, although enrollment is required.
+A Priority Pass Select membership is included with The Platinum Card from American Express, although enrollment is required.

-Many major international airports now have more than one Priority Pass lounge or affiliated restaurant, with some like Singapore (SIN) even having 10 or more.
+Most major international airports have more than one Priority Pass lounge or affiliated restaurant.
 Many even have lounges that are open around the clock.
 It’s important to do your research and read lounge reviews whenever possible to make sure you spend your layover at the most pleasant lounge possible and not get turned away because you showed up outside of the hours Priority Pass members are admitted.

 Welcome to The Points Guy!